All Episodes

 It got me to thinking about something.

-You ever wondered, it it was about this uh the religious business, I think it was in Colorado, that refused to bake a cake for a couple, gay couple getting married.
+You ever wondered, it was about this religious business, I think it was in Colorado, that refused to bake a cake for a couple, gay couple getting married.

-Remember, all the hell it descended on them, and they decided that if they weren't going to be allowed to run the business on it, it shut down.
+Remember all the hell that descended on them, and they decided that if they weren't going to be allowed to run the business, they were going to shut down.

 You ever stop to think that apparently it is that a business must service anybody who walks in the door.